-For more information on corporate status, visit Sunbiz.org or call the Division of Corporations, profit and nonprofit information line at (850) 245-6052.
-To verify corporate status, you can review your corporate record online through the Sunbiz document search tool.
+For more information on corporate status, visit dos.myflorida.com/sunbiz or call the Division of Corporations, profit and non-profit information line at (850) 245-6052.
+To verify corporate status, you can review your corporate record online through the Sunbiz document search tool at dos.myflorida.com/sunbiz/search.

-For more information about tax exempt status, see Exemption Requirements - Section 501(c)(3) Organizations on the Internal Revenue Service website (http://www.irs.gov).
+For more information about tax exempt status, see Exemption Requirements - Section 501(c)(3) Organizations on the Internal Revenue Service website (irs.gov).